jaccomoc/jactl/docs/docs/language-guide/variables.md

 ---
 title: Variables
+description: "Variable declarations in Jactl with optional typing, including def, var, and typed declarations."
 ---

 A variable in Jactl is a symbol that is used to refer to a value.
 Variables are declared by specifying a type followed